 Quick Summary

-- Hormones released during exercise widen blood vessels that increase blood flow to the kidneys for more urine production.
+- Hormones released during exercise enhance blood flow to kidneys, promoting urine production.

 Pre-workouts and the Urinary Tract